mikefay/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 ## Requirements

-To create a payment form, you'll need two unique pieces of information: your Merchant ID and a generated hash key.
+To create a payment form, you'll need two unique pieces of information: your Merchant ID and a hash key.
 Both can be found in our [Member Area](https://web.na.bambora.com).

 ### Merchant ID